OpenPegasus/OpenPegasusDocker/README.md

 The simplest command is "cimcli ns" that displays the namespaces defined for the wbem server and is a good indicator that the server is working correctly.

-The command line "exit" command can be used to shut down the server container will go through a shutdown process and return to the console interface.
+The command line "docker stop pegasus" command can be used to shut down the server container will go through a shutdown process and return to the console interface.

-The server will start and print out to the console that it is listening on the default ports 5988 (http) and 5989 (https).
+The server will start and print out to the console that it is listening on the ports 15988 (http) and 15989 (https).

 ## Configuration of OpenPegasus in the run image